devBPI/ElectreWebservice/README.md

 To launch the compiled jar:
 `java ElectreConnector-version.jar`

 - If you are using a proxy, launch the jar with:
 `java  -Dhttp.proxyHost=10.1.2.30  -Dhttp.proxyPort=3128 -jar ElectreConnector-version.jar`

+by default the server is launched on `0.0.0.0:8080` and respond to the following path:

+- `/imagette/ean`
+- `/couverture/ean`
+- `/tabledesmatieres/ean`
+- `/quatrieme/ean`